 Emergency Dental Care

-If you need to see an emergency dentist, call us on 01638 741350 straight away.
-Our phone lines are open from 8.30am Monday to Friday, and our emergency dental appointments are allocated on a first-come, first-served basis, so you should call us as soon as possible.
+If you are a registred patient and need to see an emergency dentist, call us on 01638 741350 straight away.
+Our phone lines are open from 8.30am-5.00pm monday-thursday and 8.30am-4.00pm on a friday,our emergency dental appointments are allocated on a first-come, first-served basis, so you should call us as soon as possible.

-Emergencies can occur out of hours – if you experience a severe dental problem that cannot wait until the practice is open, please call the above number.
+Emergencies can occur out of hours – if you are one of our registered patients and experience a severe dental problem that cannot wait until the practice is open, please call the above number.
 We operate a rota for out-of-hours calls for our registered patients, and emergency contact details are available on our answer phone.

 Patients who are members of our practice plan are covered by emergency dental insurance.
 We also accept urgent cases from other practices in the Cambridgeshire area during normal surgery hours.